 Hofstadler's son doesn't have breast cancer.
 But with a family history like this, he is definitely at risk for developing the life-threatening disease, according to several studies, including a report on male breast cancer by the University of Iowa Hospitals and Clinics.
 Although in many cases, male and female breast cancer follows a similar course, so few men are aware that the disease exists that it frequently goes undiagnosed in males until more advanced stages.

 How common is breast cancer in men?

 Male breast cancer remains rare.
 According to the National Cancer Institute (NCI), it accounts for less than 1 percent of all breast cancer cases.
-NCI data show that about 2,470 men are diagnosed each year, and the disease will kill about 460 of them.
-That's compared to about 252,710 new diagnoses a year in women and more than 40,000 deaths.

 Breast cancer tends to strike men over 60, but those who are decades younger can get it as well.
 In addition to family history and age, risk factors include elevated body weight; exposure to radiation; taking estrogen as part of a sex change; and having a disease related to high levels of estrogen, such as cirrhosis (liver disease) or Klinefelter Syndrome (a genetic disorder that causes hormonal imbalances and infertility in men).